 A good electronics recycling company will:

 Furthermore, you should always check company reviews before you send your electronics to them.
-If the facility has little to no reviews or the majority of them are negative, then you should steer clear from them.
+If the facility has few to no reviews or the majority of them are negative, then you should steer clear of them.

 After all, when it comes to protecting your data, it’s better to be safe than sorry.